Scriptbash/QRaven/README.md

 * Run Model tab
   * Use this tab to run your Raven model
   * A Raven executable must be provided as well as an input and output directory
-  * The file name prefix is the name as the model
+  * The file name prefix is the same name as the model
   * The RunName is only required if the command :RunName is used in the .rvi file
-  * Once the Raven has finished processing the model, the hydrograph can be visualized by clicking on the Gather Output button
+  * Once Raven has finished processing the model, the hydrograph can be visualized by clicking on the "View hydrograph" button
   * Screenshots
     * ![image](https://user-images.githubusercontent.com/98601298/165858419-1748cd2f-bab9-4f26-82d5-033f11105c06.png)
     * ![image](https://user-images.githubusercontent.com/98601298/165858439-f31f9959-d3c6-48b0-8b29-a79fada5720b.png)